 Exchange transactions between funds are reported as receipts in the seller funds and as disbursements in the purchaser funds.
 Subsidies from one fund to another without a requirement for repayment are reported as inter-fund transfers.
-Interfund transfers are reported as other financing sources/uses in governmental funds and after non-operating receipts/cash disbursements in proprietary funds.
+Inter-fund transfers are reported as other financing sources/uses in governmental funds.
 Repayments from funds responsible for particular cash disbursements to the funds that initially paid for them are not presented in the financial statements.